 Biography

-Amy Johnson is an Assistant Professor of Sociology.
-She received her B.A. in Sociology and Spanish from Wellesley College and her PhD in Sociology from Stanford University.
-Her research and teaching interests include health, cultural change, social media, gender, and quantitative and computational methods.
-Currently, she is writing a book using computational text analysis of newspapers and social media to explore understandings of mental health and illness over the last several decades.
+Amy Johnson is an Assistant Professor of Sociology and Health, Medicine, and Society.
+She received her PhD in Sociology from Stanford University and her BA in Sociology and Spanish from Wellesley College.
+Her research and teaching interests include health and mental health, cultural change, social media, gender, and quantitative and computational methods.

 Carian, Emily K. and Amy L. Johnson.
 2022.
 “The Agency Myth: Persistence in Individual Explanations for Gender Inequality.”
 Social Problems.
 69(1):123-42.